Chapter 4 Working With Windows

 When using Windows logo + Up Arrow keys:

-If the snap features are now working correctly for your computer, check if the options turned on.
+Check if the options turned on.
 This can be found in the Multitasking section in Settings.
-The SNAP feature can be turned on and additional features can be checked or unchecked.
-The additional features include:
+The Snap feature can be turned on, and additional features can be checked or unchecked.
+The additional features include the following:

 • Snap Fill: The snapped window fills the available space (and not just a portion of the screen).